kouki-21/hachimi-site/docs/hachimi/getting-started-jp.md

 :::

 ::: danger
-If you have already installed the game, you must uninstall it first.
+If you have the *unpatched* game installed, you must uninstall it first.
 The patched game can later be updated without uninstalling.
 :::

 ::: warning